berlinpool/cnft-utxo/README.md

     berlinpool/cnft-utxo:latest
 ```

-By default - using the *docker-run.sh* script a docker volume is
-created for the required input files.
-The default location is
-**./inputs**.

-Update the following files respectively to your needs or
-override `INPUTS_DIR` environment variable to change the path:

-### Input Files

-- ./inputs/metadata.json
-- ./inputs/*network*/payment.addr
-- ./inputs/*network*/payment.vkey
-- ./inputs/*network*/payment.skey
-- ./inputs/*network*/tokenname
-- ./inputs/*network*/utxo

-After creating the files for the respective network,

-Before running docker-run script, adjust the name of the node.
-run `./docker-run.sh <network>` to use the default setup or alternatively, provide a different volume path of your choice.

-This runs the mint script which will eventually output links
-to the respective transaction that you can open to monitor
-when the token was successfully minted onchain.
+### Start Docker Container
+Use `./docker-start.sh (DOCKER ID| NAME)` to rerun an existing container and mint over again.

 ## Metadata
 By default the provided metadata file is copied one-to-one and attached to the transaction.
 There is no formatting/ templating etc.

-### Image CNFTs
+### CIP-0025 Stanard Image CNFTs
-For image NFTs there is an option that is required to be passed when running this container in order
-to take advantage of the [NFT standard template](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0025/README.md#structure).
+For image NFTs there is an option that is required to be passed when running this container in order to take advantage of the [NFT standard template](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0025/README.md#structure).

 If you use the helper `docker-run.sh` script you can just pass a second boolean argument to whether you want to use the CIP25 template or not.
 Alterntively, you can also set the environment variable USE_CIP25 to either `true` or `false`.

-## Debugging

-The mint script outputs all its inputs.
-That should be primary help for finding errors.
-In addition any error coming from submitting transaction via the cardano-cli binary will also be printed to the console.